Montgomery County Drug Lawyer

 Drugs that are in Schedule I and II include narcotics such as:

 - Lysergic acid diethylamide.

 - 4-methylenedioxymethamphetamine (MDMA) better known as Ecstasy.

 These penalties are imposed for those convicted of a first offense.
 If you are facing your second or subsequent offense, you face tougher penalties.
-You should contact a Montgomery County drug lawyer to discuss possible penalties and defenses.
+You should contact a MoCo drug lawyer to discuss possible penalties and defenses.

 Defenses to Drug Charges in Montgomery County

 One or more common defenses may be used in your case.
-Your Montgomery County drug charges lawyer will investigate the charges, evidence and circumstances surround your arrest.
+Your lawyer could investigate the charges, evidence and circumstances surround your arrest.
 Based on this information, he or she will devise a strategy.
 Consult a Montgomery County drug charges lawyer today.

 You unwittingly possessed drugs